 Mat catches the Harry Potter prequel Fantastic Beasts and Where to Find Them on HBO and enjoys its mixture of childlike wonder and child abuse.
 Thrasher saw Spider-Man Homecoming in the cinemas and loves how the story focuses on lower stakes; it's not the whole planet Earth that's in danger for once.

 Thrasher announces he is a Contributing Writer for the upcoming Core Rule Book for Warhammer 40,000 Roleplay: Wrath & Glory.

-Listen to this episode while enjoying afternoon tea for maximum enjoyment.
+Listen to this episode while getting attacked by a shovel for maximum enjoyment.

 The theme song to the Sequelcast is written and performed by Marc with a C.